rpmuller/ePubs/WP1.md

 Anaxagoras discovered that the moon shines by reflected light, and gave the right theory of eclipses.
-He himself still thought the earth flat, but the shape of the earth's shadow in lunar eclipses gave the Pythagoreans conclusive arguments in favour of its being spherical.
+He himself still thought the earth flat, but the shape of the earth's shadow in lunar eclipses gave the Pythagoreans conclusive arguments in favor of its being spherical.
 They went further, and regarded the earth as one of the planets.
 They knew from Pythagoras himself, it is said that the morning star and the evening star are identical, and they thought that ail the planets,